 We have created a set of tutorials.
 Most of our tutorials are well-documented, real-life sample applications that can be used as templates for your project.
 You can find the tutorials here.

 We certified LTPS for use with Microsoft Azure IoT Suite.
-This means that LTPS devices were found to support cloud databases, event hubs, BI services, and machine learning API offered by Microsoft.
-LTPS devices have also been tested with IBM's Watson IoT, Amazon's AWS IoT, as well as the Google Cloud Platform.
-Enable access to these popular IoT platforms and services by installing corresponding Node.js modules.
+This means that LTPS devices were found to support cloud databases, cloud data storage, event hubs, BI services, and machine learning API offered by Microsoft.
+LTPS devices have also been tested with IBM's Watson IoT, Amazon's AWS IoT, as well as the Google Cloud Platform which makes them perfect for industrial solutions.
+Enable access to these popular IoT platforms, services, and other Linux cloud servers by installing corresponding Node.js modules.